 Lawrence Fallat, DPM, FACFAS is the program director of the podiatric surgical residency at Beaumont Wayne Hospital in Wayne, Michigan.
 He did a trauma fellowship in Ravensberg Germany.
 Dr Fallat has published approximately 100 papers.

 Lagniappe Wound Care Consultants, LLC

-Marcela Dolores Farrer, DPM, MBA, CWS is a surgically trained podiatrist involved in lower extremity wound care for over 27 years.
-She is certified by the American Board of Wound Management (ABWM) since 2003 and currently serves on the Board of Directors of the Association for the Advancement of Wound Care (AAWC).
+Marcela Dolores Farrer, DPM, MBA, CWS is a surgically trained podiatrist involved in lower extremity wound care for over 28 years.
+She has been certified by the American Board of Wound Management (ABWM) since 2003 and currently serves on the Board of Directors of the Association for the Advancement of Wound Care (AAWC).
 Dr Farrer is the Owner/CEO at Lagniappe Wound Care Consultants, LLC.
 Dr Farrer has experience in private practice, hospital outpatient wound clinics, and nursing homes as well as Primary Investigator in several research projects.
-She speaks nationally and enjoys sharing her knowledge and experience as a wound care expert in an interactive and energetic fashion that will keep you engaged.
-In her spare time she volunteers with medical missions to Ecuador and Guatemala.
-She is a graduate of the Ohio College of Podiatric Medicine and obtained her MBA in her hometown of New Orleans, LA and currently resides in Columbia, S.C.
+She speaks nationally and enjoys sharing her knowledge and experience as a wound care expert interactively and energetically that will keep you engaged.
+In her spare time, she volunteers with medical missions to Ecuador and Guatemala.
+She is a graduate of the Ohio College of Podiatric Medicine and obtained her MBA in her hometown of New Orleans, LA, and currently resides in Columbia, SC.

 Michael Friedman, MS, C PedOwner and President

 Michael Friedman, MS, C Ped, is the owner of Redi-Thotics since 2008.
 Prior to owning Redi-Thotics, Michael was the owner of Just Sneakers from 1998-2008.
 Michael received his MS from the University of Miami in 1992, and his C Ped certification in 2002.